taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 );
 ~~~~~~~~

 The store does two things: it makes state accessible and exposes functionalities to alter the state.
 The `todos` props are passed down to the `TodoApp` by retrieving them from the `store`.
 In addition, a `onToggleTodo` property is passed down which is a function.
 This function is a higher order function that wraps the dispatching of an action that is created by its action creator.
-However, the `TodoApp` component is completly unaware of the `todos` being retrieved from the Redux store or of the `onToggleTodo()` being a dispatched action on the Redux store.
+However, the `TodoApp` component is completely unaware of the `todos` being retrieved from the Redux store or of the `onToggleTodo()` being a dispatched action on the Redux store.
 These passed properties are simple props for the `TodoApp`.
 You can start your application again with `npm start`.
 The todos should be displayed but not updated yet.

 What about the update mechanism?
 When an action is dispatched, someone needs to subscribe to the Redux store.
 In a naive approach, you can do the following to force a view update.
 First, wrap your React root into a function.